 Chronic wasting disease is present in Alberta, primarily in eastern Alberta along the Saskatchewan border.
-Prevalence in 2020/21 was 10.4% (n=8905 deer heads tested), a change in sampling design occurred making it incomparable to previous surveillance years.
-In 2020/21, CWD was detected in 12 additional WMUs where CWD was not known to occur prior, including certain foothills units that overlap with the Northern Forest Ecoregion.
+Prevalence in 2021/22 was 10.4% (n=11,078 deer heads tested), a change in sampling design occurred in 2020/21 making the last two year's results incomparable to years prior.
+In 2021/22, CWD was detected in 10 additional WMUs where CWD was not known to occur prior, including certain units that overlap with the Northern Forest Ecoregion to the north and west of the Great Plains ecoregion.
 In Alberta CWD occurs primarily in mule deer and males.
 More information on CWD in Alberta is found at http://alberta.ca/cwd